maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 ## Kuramoto Network

-Next, we will investage the onset of synchronization in system of first order Kuramoto oscillators on an Erdos-Renyi random network.
+Next, we will investigate the onset of synchronization in system of first order Kuramoto oscillators on an Erdos-Renyi random network.
 We set up the initial conditions and parameters similar to the first example:

 ```julia
 N = 20